Diptonil/devops-engineering/Message Queues & Pub-Sub/Apache Kafka/README.md

     - Has a default port at 9092
     - It is bi-directionally connected to the *producer*.
 Both can exchange information in two ways.
     - A TCP connection is established for both *producer* and *consumer*.
+    - A broker may have one or more topics residing within them.

 - **Topics**
     - A logical partitioning of the data that gets pushed into the broker.